Monday, July 13, 2015

 We want to be able to schedule and track employee training: Keeping track of training attended by employees complements the skills management process.

 This is yet another way to know precisely how proficient employees are, and what roles are suitable for them.
+Our skills development platform supports such goals by helping align employee capabilities with business needs.

 We need a way to know if workers are competent enough for their job position: SkillsDB has an entire module just for this purpose.
 Employees can be compared against their job position to see if they are competent enough, or against an open job position to determine if they are suitable for promotion.